Dhammer3/You-Dont-Know-JS/types-grammar/ch4.md

 How do we know what the list of values is?
 In the ES5 spec, section 9.2 defines a `ToBoolean` abstract operation, which says exactly what happens for all the possible values when you try to coerce them "to boolean."

-From that table, we get the following as the so-called "falsy" values list:
+<mark style="background-color:#ffa442;">From that table, we get the following as the so-called "falsy" values list</mark>:

 * `undefined`
 * `null`